Bust of York: Vandalism

 According to the city's arts program manager, the work is made of wood and urethane and "was always intended to be temporary".
 There have been discussions to replace with a bronze version.

 In July 2021, the bust was toppled, then removed by city workers; the director of Portland's park service said that staff would inspect the bust to see if it was salvageable.
 Portland City Council condemned the vandalism, and locals left signs and other tributes at the site following the toppling.

+New bust at Portland Art Museum

+As of May 2026, the Portland Art Museum has a new bronze bust of York by McGrain, and has a community survey for thoughts on where the monument should be placed for the long term.